March to WrestleMania

 March to WrestleMania is a professional wrestling television program that was produced by the World Wrestling Federation (WWF).
-Three separate specials aired one week prior to that year’s respective WrestleMania.
+Three separate specials aired one week prior to that year's respective WrestleMania.

 During the late 80s and early 90s, the WWF regularly ran specials on the USA Network to promote their pay-per-view events.
-Similar to this series, Survivor Series Showdown and SummerSlam Spectacular also ran the week prior to that year’s Survivor Series and SummerSlam, respectively.
+Similar to this series, Survivor Series Showdown and SummerSlam Spectacular also ran the week prior to that year's Survivor Series and SummerSlam, respectively.

 March to WrestleMania VIII

 March to WrestleMania VIII aired on USA Network as a special episode of WWF Prime Time Wrestling on March 29, 1992, 7 days prior to WrestleMania VIII.
 It was filmed on March 10 in Biloxi, Mississippi.

-During the first match, Shawn Michaels faced Roddy Piper, the current WWF Intercontinental Champion, in a non title match.
+During the first match, Shawn Michaels faced Roddy Piper, the current WWF Intercontinental Champion, in a non-title match.
 Piper was disqualified when referee Earl Hebner caught Piper attempting to utilize Sensational Sherri's boot as a weapon.

 Following the match, a video package aired focusing on the history between Randy Savage, Ric Flair, and Miss Elizabeth.

-The next match was again a non title match, in which WWF World Champion Ric Flair took on Jim Brunzell.
+The next match was again a non-title match, in which WWF World Champion Ric Flair took on Jim Brunzell.
 Flair would pick up the victory when Brunzell submitted to the figure-four leglock.

 Next Jake Roberts defeated Jim Powers following a DDT.

 In the final match The Natural Disasters (Earthquake and Typhoon) defeated Kato & Barry Horowitz via pinfall after Earthquake hit the sit-down splash on Horowitz.

 The show also featured segments throughout with a tribute to Hulk Hogan as his match with Sid Justice at WrestleMania VIII was being billed as his possible retirement match.
 A sit-down interview between Hogan and Vince McMahon was shown as well as past WrestleMania matches pitting Hogan against André the Giant (WrestleMania III) and The Ultimate Warrior (WrestleMania VI).
 These matches had new commentary with Gorilla Monsoon and Bobby Heenan.

 March to WrestleMania IX

 March to WrestleMania IX aired on USA Network on March 28, 1993, 7 days prior to WrestleMania IX.
-It was filmed on March 7 in Fayetteville, North Carolina.
+It was filmed on March 7 at the Cumberland County Memorial Auditorium in Fayetteville, North Carolina.
 In March 2019 it was uploaded to the WWE Network as a hidden gem.

 In the opening match Yokozuna faced Randy Savage.
 After Mr. Fuji hit Savage with the Japanese flag, while he was on the top rope, Yokozuna hit a belly to belly suplex to pick up the win.
 Following the match Yokozuna set Savage up for the "Bonzai Drop" however Savage was able to move.
 Savage then hit Yokozuna with a running knee, sending him to the outside.
 Various officials came out to break the two up and brought Yokozuna to the back.

 During the second match Mr. Perfect pinned Skinner with the "Perfect Plex".

 Next Kamala pinned Kim Chee following a splash.